DarrenBoyo/ai201-project2-fitfindr-starter/planning.md

 **Step 1:**
 <!-- What does the agent do first?
 Which tool is called?
 With what input? -->
+The agent extracts constraints from the user request:
+- description: vintage graphic tee
+- max_price: 30
+- style preferences: baggy jeans, chunky sneakers

+Then it calls:

+`search_listings(description="vintage graphic tee", size="", max_price=30)`

 **Step 2:**
 <!-- What happens next?
 What was returned from step 1?
 What tool is called now? -->
+`search_listings` returns matching listings, such as a black vintage-style graphic tee for $24.

+The agent chooses the best match based on price, style tags, and condition.

 **Step 3:**
 <!-- Continue until the full interaction is complete -->
+The agent calls:

+`suggest_outfit(new_item=selected_listing, wardrobe=example_wardrobe)`

+The tool matches the tee with wardrobe pieces like baggy jeans and chunky white sneakers.

+**Step 4:**
+The agent calls:

+`create_fit_card(outfit=outfit_result)`

+This creates a polished final recommendation.

+### Final output to user:
+I found a black vintage-style graphic tee for $24.
+It fits your style because it matches your baggy jeans and chunky sneakers, and it stays under your $30 budget.

+Fit card: Pair the tee with baggy dark-wash jeans, chunky white sneakers, and a black crossbody bag for a relaxed streetwear look.
+I’d recommend this piece because it is affordable, versatile, and easy to style with clothes you already wear.
 **Final output to user:**
 <!-- What does the user actually see at the end? -->